gardiol/ha-solarman-wiki/Supported-Devices.md

-Currently is supported only Wireless Stick Logger but support for the Ethernet version is being prepared.
+**Supported are both Wireless and also Ethernet version of the Stick Logger.**

 _Integration should work with really wide range of devices.
 That also means all devices supported by Stephan Joubert's integration._